Sunday, May 22, 2016

 In care of Cathrin Shillings

-Lewis' Bible has been lost to history, but nearly 100 of the Branscomb brothers' war-time letters have remarkably survived, discovered in 1991 in an old BVD underwear box marked "War Letters" in the family's possession.
+Lewis' Bible has been lost to history, but nearly 100 of the Branscomb brothers' wartime letters remarkably survived.
+They surfaced in 1991 in an old BVD underwear box marked "War Letters" in the family's possession.
 In 2012, Branscomb descendant Frank Chappell edited the letters for publication in an excellent book, Dear Sister.
-The 3rd Alabama was one of the hard-fighting regiments in the Southern army, seeing action at Seven Pines, Malvern Hill, Antietam, Fredericksburg, Chancellorsville, Gettysburg and elsewhere.
+The Third Alabama was one of the hard-fighting regiments in the Southern army, seeing action at Seven Pines, Malvern Hill, Antietam, Fredericksburg, Chancellorsville, Gettysburg and elsewhere.

-During a visit to Harpers Ferry, Chappell guided me over the phone from Alabama to Mrs. Cross' old house on Washington Street.
-The beautiful, two-story red-brick house stands just down the street from the Appalachian Trail Conervancy headquarters.
+During a visit to Harpers Ferry, Chappell guided me over the phone from Alabama to Mrs. Cross' house on Washington Street.
+The two-story red-brick house stands a short distance from the Appalachian Trail Conervancy headquarters.

 Postscript: A fourth Branscomb brother, John, survived a wound at Antietam and the war.
 William Branscomb was buried in the Confederate section of Oakwood Cemetery in Richmond.
-Despite efforts by Chappell and other Branscomb descendants to locate the brothers' final resting places, the gravesites of James and Lewis remain unknown.
+Despite efforts by Chappell and other Branscomb descendants, the gravesites of Lewis and James are unknown,

 Have something to add (or correct) in this post?
 E-mail me here.